 However, it has been a worthwhile success in 4 ways:

 1. My interactions with actual people on Twitter has skyrocketed.
 I get a favorite on nearly every tweet I send out.
-I don’t get click-throughs, but I do get more engagement than I used to – most all from people that I mention.
+I don’t get click-throughs, but I do get more engagement than I used to – most from people that I mention.

 2. I get to share content that I do appreciate in a fast, effective manner.
 I easily save hours versus manually clicking and typing a custom tweet.
 My browsing workflow is really productive (allowing me to curate a newsletter from hundreds of sources every week).